 Handling 2-column flow

 In print, content flowing across columns is routine.
 On the web however it is unusual, problematic to implement in CSS, and arguably also to use because, depending on screen size, the reader, after scrolling down, must scroll back up again to resume.
-Nonetheless, we did it.
-Here’s how:
+Nonetheless, we did it with a combination of CSS and jQuery.

 MindBody API